kimu/TestBundle/Resources/doc/howto_manage_behat_and_phpspec_config.md

 Once copied you just need to change values accordingly to your local dev environment.

-If you added the previous line to composer.json before creating `phpspec.yml` and `behat.yml` you will get those file created and populated for you for free.
+If you added the previous line to composer.json before creating `phpspec.yml` and `behat.yml` you will get those file created and populated for free.